Eduardoc1356/TikView-V1/README.md

 Q: Whats software will I need????

-A:Python or Visual Studio Code;these are the ones I use,but you may your own prefrances
+A:Python or Visual Studio Code; these are the ones I use, but you may your own prefrances